 The judge or judges will accept any photograph that is a reasonable interpretation of the title of the class concerned.
 This means, that while the following comments are designed to help, they should not be used to exclude other reasonable interpretations of the class description.
 Remember, one of the four criteria of judging is “originality”.

+Class 1 - What are Spring Flowers?
 Spring flowers are usually, flowers which have evolved to be in blossom before the deciduous trees are completely in leaf.
 They are usually frost hardy.
 Some flowers bloom in late spring and continue to bloom into summer.
 To ensure that your flower is a Spring Flower, all photographs of spring flowers must be taken on or before June 20th of any given year.
 Photographs of flowering shrubs and trees are to be submitted in class 7 and not this class.

 Class 3 - Autumn Splendour.
 This is a creative opportunity to photograph either the beauty of the autumn season or the activities of that season.